-- AccessEngineering - This is a "reference tool for professionals, academics, and students that provides seamless access to the world's best-known, most-used collection of authoritative, regularly updated engineering reference information.
-AccessEngineering also comprises dynamic online features, such as instructional, faculty made videos, calculators, interactive tables and charts, as well as personalization tools allowing users to organize crucial project information as they work."
-AccessEngineering includes the well-known Schaum's Outline series of books. - Knovel - A digital collection of science and engineering reference books.
+- A digital collection of science and engineering reference books.
 Carnegie Mellon Users Only (including Silicon Valley Campus).
 Our access to their new collection on Computer Hardware Engineering is now available!
-You'll also find the books listed in CAMEO - our online catalog. - Synthesis Digital Library of Engineering and Computer Science - "The basic component of the library is a 50- to 100-page 'Lecture'; a selfcontained electronic book that synthesizes an important research or development topic, authored by an expert contributor to the field."
-You'll also find the books listed in CAMEO - our online catalog. - Springer e-Books Collection for Computer Science - Springer e-Book Collection for Engineering - Springer e-Book Collection for Mathematics & Statistics - Plus General e-Book Collecting from Many Different Publishers
+You'll also find the books listed in CAMEO - our online catalog. - Synthesis Digital Library of Engineering and Computer Science - "The basic component of the library is a 50- to 100-page 'Lecture'; a self-contained electronic book that synthesizes an important research or development topic, authored by an expert contributor to the field."
+You'll also find the books listed in CAMEO our online catalog. - Springer e-Books Collection for Computer Science - Springer e-Book Collection for Engineering - Springer e-Book Collection for Mathematics & Statistics - Plus General e-Book Collecting from Many Different Publishers